changchunlei/GetAppRegistrationAzCli/readme.md

-# Azure App Registration Info Script
+# 1. Azure App Registration Info Script in Az Cli

 This repository contains an Az cli script to fetch basic information about Azure App Registrations using Azure CLI.
 The script gathers key details basic non-sensitive information such as API permissions for a list of App Registration (client) IDs.